RobertKielty/sig-release/release-team/role-handbooks/ci-signal/onboarding-scripts.md

 [Continuous Integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) is at the core of all modern software development.

-Every time a new code change is submitted to the project we want to integrate those changes into the project tests as quickly as possible.
+Every time a new code change is submitted to the project we want to integrate those changes into the project as quickly as possible.

-Integrating new code changes happens continuously as developers submmit Pull Requests on Github.
+Integrating new code changes happens continuously as developers submit Pull Requests on Github.

 However, in order to ensure the stability of the existing code base there are